I never meant to cause you any sorrow

 A new study reveals that white, middle aged men who were between 45 and 54 years during the span of 1999 to 2013, died at an alarming rate.
 In fact, it’s so alarming, one economist likened the epidemic to a plane that has already crashed.
 The authors of the study, Angus Deaton and Anne Case compared the tragedy of the AIDS epidemic.
 They cited suicide, drug overdose, obesity and psychological distress — all underscored by economic despair — as the main causes.

-This study (here’s the PDF) is probably the worst thing I’ve ever read about Generation X men, and yet we’re not even mentioned by name.
-The authors define those impacted as being exclusively from the baby boom generation, but in reality (unless my questionable ability at statistics has completely failed me), the entire first-wave of Generation X has been affected.
+This study (here’s the PDF) is the worst thing I’ve ever read about Generation X men, although we’re not mentioned by name.
+The authors define those impacted as being exclusively from the baby boom generation, but in reality the entire first-wave of Generation X has been affected.
 That includes those white, middle-aged men born between 1961 and 1968 who did not go to college and/or earn a college degree.

 This paper documents a marked increase in the all-cause mortality of middle-aged white non-Hispanic men and women in the United States between 1999 and 2013.
 This change reversed decades of progress in mortality and was unique to the United States; no other rich country saw a similar turnaround.
 The midlife mortality reversal was confined to white non-Hispanics; black non-Hispanics and Hispanics at midlife, and those aged 65 and above in every racial and ethnic group, continued to see mortality rates fall.
 This increase for whites was largely accounted for by increasing death rates from drug and alcohol poisonings, suicide, and chronic liver diseases and cirrhosis.
 Although all education groups saw increases in mortality from suicide and poisonings, and an overall increase in external cause mortality, those with less education saw the most marked increases.
 Rising midlife mortality rates of white non-Hispanics were paralleled by increases in midlife morbidity.
 Self-reported declines in health, mental health, and ability to conduct activities of daily living, and increases in chronic pain and inability to work, as well as clinically measured deteriorations in liver function, all point to growing distress in this population.
 We comment on potential economic causes and consequences of this deterioration.

-The math is simple.
+Let’s do the math on Generation X and this study.
 If you were middle-aged in 2013 (the last year of the study) you’re Generation X. If you were 54 in 2013 you were born in 1959.
 You aren’t a Baby Boomer, really.
 You’re Generation Jones.
 (Believe in Generation Jones.)
 If you were 45 in 2013 you were born in 1968.
 That’s approaching the mid-wave of Generation X. Thus, I conclude that people born between 1961 and 1968 were in his data sets.

-Back to the boys, those failure-to-launch men, who died.
-I read the entire six-page paper and correlated Deaton and Case’s findings with all the other things that have put a crack in the plaster of Generation X:
+After reading the six-page paper I correlated Deaton and Case’s findings with all the other things that have devastated Gen-Xers — the 13th Generation of Americans.

 - FDA approval of birth control